On the Benefits of Semi-Supervised Test Case Generation for Simulation Models: Background

-Gaaloul et al. stated the test generation challenges in the simulation model as follow~\cite{gaaloul2020mining}: \begin{itemize} \item Test cases generated for simulation models should be in the signal format (functions over time) in most of the cases unless the inputs are constants. \item Generated signals must be meaningful for their corresponding models and should be realistically generated. \end{itemize}
+Gaaloul et al. stated the test generation challenges in the simulation model as follow~\cite{gaaloul2020mining}: \begin{itemize} \item Test cases generated for simulation models should be in the signal format (functions over time) in most of the cases unless the inputs are constants. \item Generated signals must be meaningful for their corresponding models and should be realistically generated.
+Here the ``meaningful'' means the values cannot be very large or very small which the simulated model cannot achieve in the real world. \end{itemize}

 To address these two challenges, Gaaloul et al.~\cite{gaaloul2020mining} used the approach of Matlab that generate signals by using (a) interpolation function ($i_u$), (b) input domain ($r_u$), and (c) number of control points ($c_u$).
 Here the control points represent the special points in the input signals where the signal pattern changes.
 In this study, we adopt this approach and follow the generation patterns in their work.
 More specifically, we create a Matlab code which takes the above three requirements as inputs, and returns $n$ signals where $n$ is the number of inputs.
 For each control point $c_{u_k}$ in $m$'s input signal $I_m$, the code randomly generates a value in the range $r_{u_m}$ and makes control points equally distributed over the time domain $T$.
 After that, the interpolation function is utilized to generate a signal that connects the control points.
 Gaaloul et al. stated that the interpolation function Matlab included are others (user defined), linear, piecewise constant and piecewise cubic interpolations~\cite{gaaloul2020mining}.
 In our study, all models use piecewise constant interpolation as we checked from their literature except one model which all inputs are constant.
 Figure~\ref{fig:example} shows an example of input signals generated by our code and the corresponding output signals.
 As we can see from Figure~\ref{fig:example}(a), there are five control points represent the values of signals at time 0, 2, 4, 6, and 8 respectively.
 All values are random generated in the input ranges $\{[-100, 100]; [-100, 100]; [-100, 100]\}$.